ilrg/ilrg.github.io/Pages/Data_Handling/Monitoring_Data_Excel.md

 ![MonitoringExcelThree](Data_Assets/MonitoringExcelThree.png)

 ### Add Village Data for Joins
 - The Master Sheet and Error Spotter sheet pull data from sheets by matching village names.
-But first, we need to add the village data to sheets by matching parcel ids to pull data from the demarcations sheet
+But first, we need to add the village data to sheets by matching parcel ids to pull data from the demarcations sheet.
-    - For validated_claims, unvalidated_claims, validated_parcels, unvalidated_parcels, OCC Parcel Ready to Certify, OCC Parcel Not Ready to Certify
+    - For validated_claims, unvalidated_claims, validated_parcels, unvalidated_parcels, OCC Parcel Ready to Certify, OCC Parcel Not Ready to Certify:
     ```
     =INDEX(demarcations!H:H,MATCH([@[parcel_id]],demarcations!P:P,0))
     ```
-- There are some sheets that don’t get data from sql queries: unvalidated parcels, unvalidated claims, error spotter, enumerators, master sheet
+- There are some sheets that don’t get data from sql queries: unvalidated parcels, unvalidated claims, error spotter, enumerators, master sheet.
-    - These sheets often pull field values from the sheets that do get data from sql queries, so **it is all connected**
+    - These sheets often pull field values from the sheets that do get data from sql queries, so **it is all connected**.

 ### Master Sheet
 **- This sheet contains a row for each village.
 You can track the progress of the land documentation progress, see which villages need parcels and claims to be validated.
 You can track the OCC progress as well and where records need to be changed and checked before final approval.**